next-multilingual/next-multilingual/README.md

 This function will generate a Next.js config that will meet most use cases. `getConfig` takes the following arguments:

 - `applicationId` — The unique application identifier that will be used as a messages key prefix.
+- `locales` — The locales of your application.
+- `defaultLocale` - The default locale of your application (it must also be included in `locales`)
-- `locales` — The actual desired locales of the multilingual application.
-The first locale will be the default locale.
-Only BCP 47 language tags following the `language`-`country` format are accepted.
+  > ❗ Only BCP 47 language tags following the `language`-`country` format are accepted.
 For more details on why, refer to the [design decisions](./docs/design-decisions.md) document.
 - `options` (optional) — Options part of a [Next.js configuration](https://nextjs.org/docs/api-reference/next.config.js/introduction) object.

 `getConfig` will return a [Next.js configuration](https://nextjs.org/docs/api-reference/next.config.js/introduction) object.